If there is one thing parents today want more than ever, it’s simply this – answers.

 Fertility Challenges, Prenatal Stress, and Maternal Health

-“The Perfect Storm” often begins before a child is even born, with the mother’s experience of stress and anxiety during both the fertility journey and pregnancy.
-Research has shown that maternal stress can have a significant impact on fetal development, including the development of the nervous system.
+Research has shown that prenatal stress can have a significant impact on fetal development, including the development of the nervous system.
 When a mother experiences chronic stress, her body releases higher levels of stress hormones, such as cortisol, which can cross the placenta and affect the developing fetus.
 This exposure can alter how the baby’s nervous system develops, making it more susceptible to subluxation and dysregulation later in life.

 Birth Interventions and Trauma